rsdoiel/antenna/socal_north.md

 date: 2023-10-25, from: The Daily Trojan (USC Student Newspaper)

 <p>U.S. Secretary of Transportation Pete Buttigieg spoke to USC students Tuesday at a virtual event.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/24/secretary-buttigieg-discusses-future-of-american-politics/">Secretary Buttigieg discusses future of American politics</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/24/secretary-buttigieg-discusses-future-of-american-politics/">Secretary Buttigieg discusses future of American politics</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/24/secretary-buttigieg-discusses-future-of-american-politics/>